2026 United States House of Representatives elections in Tennessee: District 5

 The 5th district comprises a southern portion of Davidson County; portions of Wilson and Williamson Counties; and the entirety of Maury, Lewis, and Marshall Counties.
 The incumbent is Republican Andy Ogles, who was re-elected with 56.9% of the vote in 2024.
+Ogles was challenged by Tennessee Agricultural Commissioner Charlie Hatcher.
+Hatcher won the primary with 53% of the vote, defeating Ogles.